 ME 370 Mechanical Systems Design 3 Cr.

 An introduction to the methodology of design including problem definition, generation and evaluation of alternatives, and design completion.
 Emphasis is placed on creativity, feasibility, and the effect of economic and societal factors on alternative selection.
 Goals are achieved through the use of case studies and small projects.
 Classroom 3 hours.
-Prerequisite: junior standing.
+Prerequisite: junior standing or higher.

 ME 381 Mechanical Engineering Laboratory I 2 Cr.